Home/Company/Blog/Blog posts

 In Response: Support team.

-Role of Statushub: StatusHub is a broadcast, system that takes the pressure out of the support team by relieving them from "help” requests.
+Role of Statushub: StatusHub is a broadcast, incident management system that takes the pressure out of the support team by relieving them from "help” requests.
 Impacted staff and end users keep updated with the use of Hosted Status Page and personal notifications (SMS / email / WebHooks).

 Please feel free to contact us with any questions!